timbomckay/5eTools/content/adventure/out-of-the-abyss/chapter-1.md

 The altar is flanked by a pair of heavy silver candlesticks worth 25 gp each.
 They hold thick black candles, lit only when a ritual is being performed in the shrine.

 The eight "eyes" of the spider statue are eight pieces of polished jet - four small ones worth 5 gp each and four larger ones worth 10 gp each.
 Any non-drow who possesses these gems falls under a curse from Lolth.
 All spiders and spiderlike creatures attack the bearer of the stones on sight, and such creatures have advantage on checks to detect the possessor of the stones.
-The curse lasts until all the stones are given into the safekeeping of a drow worshiper of Lolth or the gems are subject to a <fetch-data type="spell">remove curse</fetch-data> spell.
+The curse lasts until all the stones are given into the safekeeping of a drow worshiper of Lolth or the gems are subject to a <wc-fetch type="spell">remove curse</wc-fetch> spell.

 ### 7. Ilvara's Quarters